VectorInstitute/vector-inference/README.md

   * `--account`, `-A`: The Slurm account, this argument can be set to default by setting environment variable `VEC_INF_ACCOUNT`.
   * `--work-dir`, `-D`: A working directory other than your home directory, this argument can be set to default by seeting environment variable `VEC_INF_WORK_DIR`.

 Models that are already supported by `vec-inf` would be launched using the cached configuration (set in [slurm_vars.py](vec_inf/client/slurm_vars.py)) or [default configuration](vec_inf/config/models.yaml).
 You can override these values by providing additional parameters.
 Use `vec-inf launch --help` to see the full list of parameters that can be overriden.
 You can also launch your own custom model as long as the model architecture is supported by the underlying inference engine.
-For detailed instructions on how to customize your model launch, check out the [`launch` command section in User Guide](https://vectorinstitute.github.io/vector-inference/latest/user_guide/#launch-command)
+For detailed instructions on how to customize your model launch, check out the [`launch` command section in User Guide](https://vectorinstitute.github.io/vector-inference/latest/user_guide/#launch-command).
+During the launch process, relevant log files and scripts will be written to a log directory (default to `.vec-inf-logs` in your home directory), and a cache directory (`.vec-inf-cache`) will be created in your working directory (defaults to your home directory if not specified or required) for torch compile cache.

 #### Other commands